 Airport and related uses must be protected from incompatible uses.
 An area of residential development exists on Blocks A and B, adjacent to the airport.
 Any proposed development shall not result in conflict with the airport use and will be low in density.
-Non-airport related commercial and industrial uses may be permitted on airport lands, provided the use is demonstrated to not negatively impact the continued operations of the airport.
 Development proximate to the airport shall be evaluated for obstacle limitation surfaces, bird and wildlife hazards, and restrictions to visibility to ensure the continued operations of the airport are protected.